Follow the steps below to apply for the Small Business Cashflow Scheme (SBCS). Applications are open until 31 December 2023.

 What happens next

-Once approved, most applicants will receive their loan amount within 5 working days.
-There will be no loan adjustments for any tax debt owed and the loan is not subject to income tax or GST.
-You may be able to claim deductions for expenditure funded by the loan.
+Once approved, you should receive your loan amount into the nominated bank account.
+A copy of the loan Contract will be in your myIR, within 5 working days.
+There will be no loan adjustments for any tax debt owed and you will not have to pay GST or income tax on the loan.

-We’ll automatically notify Small Business Cashflow (loan) scheme (SBCS) borrowers ahead of key events, including:
+We'll notify SBCS borrowers ahead of key events, such as:

 - when interest will start if the loan has not been repaid in full within 2 years